-Today we’re returning to our series looking at curious English phrases and expressions – things we might say and understand the meaning of, without really knowing where they come from.
+Today we’re finishing off our 2017 series looking at curious English phrases and expressions – things we might say and understand the meaning of, without really knowing where they come from.

 Our language is peppered with odd idioms like these.
 Sometimes their origin is straightforward and obvious, but other times it could be more obscure or simply lost in the mists of time.
-Today we look at phrases beginning with the letter ‘V’:
+Today we reach the final three letters of the alphabet, ‘X, Y and Z’: